ryan-a-sharma/ryan-a-sharma/README.md

 Thank you for stopping by!
 I'm Ryan, a recent computer science graduate.
 Most of my experience lies in data analytics and backend development, but I'm always growing and learning more!

+Though things are under construction here, please feel free to take a look around!

 # Skills
 ## Programming languages
 - Python